Community sovereign AI compute

 - It becomes more valuable if regulatory changes create compliance barriers to using foreign-hosted AI

-- Unlike financial assets, it has direct use value—it does useful work for members every day
+- Unlike financial assets, it has direct use value — it does useful work for members every day

-7 Replicating this model
+8 Replicating this model

 As with the friendly society model itself, the most valuable output from a societal perspective isn’t a single collective with a single machine, but the documented, replicable process that other groups can fork.

-The hardware purchase process, the model selection and decensoring procedure, the inference server configuration, the access management for members, the cost-sharing model—all of this can be packaged as a how-to guide.
+The hardware purchase process, the model selection and de-censoring procedure, the inference server configuration, the access management for members, the cost-sharing model — all of this can be packaged as a how-to guide.
 Publish the playbook, let others spin up their own nodes.

-A network of small collectives, each with their own sovereign compute, each running their own models, would be meaningfully more resilient than any individual group relying on a single commercial provider.
+A network of small collectives, each with their own sovereign compute and running their own models, would be meaningfully more resilient than any individual group relying on a single commercial provider.
 And unlike a data centre, a DGX Station fits under a desk and plugs into a standard power circuit (a standard Australian 10A outlet can do that, and a 20A circuit is a routine job for an electrician).
 The barrier to entry could be financial, not technical.

-8 Legal structure
+9 Legal structure

 A collective that owns a $160k asset needs a legal entity.
-The technical companion explores the options in detail, but the short version: an incorporated association is the simplest starting point (~$200 to set up, ~$57/year), and a cooperative under the Co-operatives National Law is the better long-term fit if the model proves viable—it’s the legal form designed for groups of people who jointly own infrastructure they all use.
+The technical companion explores the options in detail, but the short version: an incorporated association is the simplest starting point (~$200 to set up, ~$57/year), and a cooperative under the Co-operatives National Law is the better long-term fit if the model proves viable — it’s the legal form designed for groups of people who jointly own infrastructure they all use.
 ACNC registration as a charity is probably not applicable unless the collective has an explicit community education or digital inclusion mission.
-Either way, budget $2,000–$5,000 for a solicitor to review the constitution before committing members’ money—cheap insurance on a six-figure purchase.
+Either way, budget $2,000–$5,000 for a solicitor to review the constitution before committing members’ money — cheap insurance on a six-figure purchase.

-9 Open questions
+10 Open questions

-- How do we handle the operational side—who has physical access to the machine, who administers it, what happens if it breaks?
+- How do we handle the operational side — who has physical access to the machine, who administers it, what happens if it breaks?

 - Where does it physically live?
 Someone’s house?
 A shared office?
 A colo?
 (See broadband discussion above.)